-The Hills Shire local resident workers have a higher proportion of people with high incomes ($1500 or more per week) than New South Wales.
+The Hills Shire labour force have a higher proportion of persons with high incomes ($1,750 or more per week) than New South Wales.

 The Individual Income levels of the local resident workers are directly linked to their knowledge, experience, qualifications, occupation and skill levels.